 Illustrations are provided as visual aids for work procedures.
-For example, symbol A indicated in the left upper portion of each illustration corresponds with the symbol in the flow chart for easy identification.
-More precisely, the procedure under the "CHECK POWER SUPPLY" outlined previously is indicated by illustration A.
+For example, symbol \blacksquare indicated in the left upper portion of each illustration corresponds with the symbol in the flow chart for easy identification.
+More precisely, the procedure under the "CHECK POWER SUPPLY" outlined previously is indicated by illustration \blacksquare .

-4 Symbols used in illustrations
+[4] Symbols used in illustrations

 Symbols included in illustrations refer to measurements or procedures.
 Before diagnosing a problem, familiarize yourself with each symbol.
-Refer to "CONNECTOR SYMBOLS" (GI-14) and "Key to symbols signifying measurements or procedures" (GI-34).